 Currently an incurable disease, Alzheimer’s can also be challenging for caregivers.
 Cranston knows that from his mother’s disease progression.

-“A year or two prior to her diagnosis, I regretfully remember getting irritated with her when she became careless and forgetful about the simplest things that I deemed automatic,” says Cranston, admitting at first he didn’t suspect Alzheimer’s and wasn’t fully knowledgeable about it.
+“A year or two prior to her diagnosis, I regretfully remember getting irritated with her when she became careless and forgetful about the simplest things that I deemed automatic,” says Cranston.
+The actor admits that at first he didn’t suspect Alzheimer’s and wasn’t fully knowledgeable about it.
 “I knew something was terribly wrong when I found her struggling to put her arms through a garment.
 She didn’t realize it wasn’t a blouse, but a pair of pants.”

 For caregivers, Cranston says, it can be emotional to watch such deterioration.
 He recalls visiting his mother at a care facility provided by the Motion Picture Hospital in Los Angeles: “We could see the gradual diminishment of her faculties, her memory slipping to a point where it seemed like we became just some nice people who would spend some caring time with her.”